3.2 Repeating Actions Over Multiple Files

 The glob library contains a function, also called glob, that finds files and directories whose names match a pattern.
 We provide those patterns as strings: the character * matches zero or more characters, while ? matches any one character.
 We can use this to get the names of all the CSV files in the current directory:

 As these examples show, glob.glob’s result is a list of file and directory paths in arbitrary order.
 This means we can loop over it to do something with each filename in turn.
-In our case, the “something” we want to do is generate a set of plots for each file in our inflammation dataset.
+In our case, the “something” we want to do is generate a set of plots for each file.

-If we want to start by analyzing just the first three files in alphabetical order, we can use the sorted built-in function to generate a new sorted list from the glob.glob output:
+If we want to go through the files in alphabetical order, we can use the sorted built-in function to generate a new sorted list from the glob.glob output:

 import glob